wu1wu/docs/tutorials/washer/index.md

 {% endcraftml %}

-Now that the two disks are positioned in the way we want, we can cut the second, smaller disk from the bigger one using the transform command `cut`.
+Now that the two disks are positioned in the way we want, we can cut the second, smaller disk from the bigger one using the transform command {{ 'cut' | t}}.
 To indicate it's the second cylinder we really want to cut, we assign an `id` to that cylinder by `id="hole"`.
 Then, we can give `#hole` as an argument to the cut command like `cut #hole`.
 Note that `#something` is just a standard css selector for selecting